Arduino-IRremote/Arduino-IRremote/README.md

  since one IR diode requires only 1.5 volt.
  - The line \#include "ATtinySerialOut.h" in PinDefinitionsAndMore.h (requires the library to be installed) saves 370 bytes program space and 38 bytes RAM for **Digispark boards** as well as enables serial output at 8MHz.
  - The default software generated PWM has **problems on ATtinies running with 8 MHz**.
 The PWM frequency is around 30 instead of 38 kHz and RC6 is not reliable.
 You can switch to timer PWM generation by `#define SEND_PWM_BY_TIMER`.
- - Minimal CPU frequency for receiving is 4 MHz, sive the 50 us timer ISR takes around 12 us on a 16 MHz ATmega.
+ - Minimal CPU frequency for receiving is 4 MHz, since the 50 us timer ISR takes around 12 us on a 16 MHz ATmega.

 # Examples
 In order to fit the examples to the 8K flash of ATtiny85 and ATtiny88, the [Arduino library ATtinySerialOut](https://github.com/ArminJo/ATtinySerialOut) is required for this CPU's.